pantheon-systems/documentation/source/content/localdev.md

 ### Contact Support / File an Issue

-While Localdev is in beta, [support request best practices](/support/#best-practices) are especially important for our team to help you resolve the issue, or to report any potential issues in Localdev itself.
+Before contacting support, review the [support request best practices](/support#best-practices) to help our team help you resolve the issue, or to report any potential issues in Localdev itself.

 1. Navigate to the **Settings** tab and confirm that *Usage and Crash Data* is set to **Allow reports**.
 This allows the application to automatically submit crash data to Pantheon Support.